-90% of the tariff headings will scale down immediately after the implementation;

-The remaining 10% (i.e., the 7% Sensitive and 3% Exclusion products), will be phased out after five years of the implementation of the agreement.
+90% of the tariff headings will scale down immediately after the implementation, The remaining 10% (i.e., the 7% Sensitive and 3% Exclusion products), will be phased out after five years of the implementation of the agreement.

-Although the AfCFTA agreement was already implemented in January 2021, none of the member countries could trade under the more favourable conditions of the Continental Free Trade Agreement.
+Although the AfCFTA agreement had already been implemented in January 2021, none of the member countries could trade under the more favourable conditions of the Continental Free Trade Agreement.
 Members will only be allowed to start gaining from the lower tariffs once it reaches the stage when 90% of the tariff headings have been included in the list to be scaled down.
-South Africa's offer stands at 87.5%.